huihut/Facemoji/README.md

 # Facemoji

-A Unity project that detects facial expressions, converts them into emoji or cartoon images, and generates gif images or small videos.
+A Unity project, which has two modules.
+One is FaceTracking, which detects facial expressions, converts them into Live2D model, and generates gif images.
+The other is AI, which uses Turing Robot, Baidu ASR, and Baidu TTS to make a voice chat.

 ## Assets Library